-If your storage system is running ONTAP 9.17.1 or later, use the automated boot recovery procedure.
-If your system is running an earlier version of ONTAP, you must use the manual boot recovery process.
+If your storage system is running ONTAP 9.17.1 or later, use the manual boot recovery procedure

-1. From the LOADER prompt, boot the recovery image from the USB flash drive: boot_recovery

-The image is downloaded from the USB flash drive.

-- 2. When prompted, either enter the name of the image or accept the default image displayed inside the brackets on your screen. - 3.
+- 1. From the LOADER prompt, boot the recovery image from the USB flash drive: boot\recovery - The image is downloaded from the USB flash drive. - When prompted, either enter the name of the image or accept the default image displayed inside the brackets on your screen. - 3.
 Restore the var file system: